HaloV01d/Pathfinding-Visualizer-A-vs-Dijkstra/README.md

 1. **Left Click**:
    - First click: Set start point (Orange)
    - Second click: Set end point (Turquoise)
-   - Additional clicks: Draw obstacles (Color depends on current mode)
+   - Additional clicks: Draw terrain based on current mode (Wall/Mud/Water)

 2. **Right Click**:
-   - Remove walls or reset cells
+   - Remove obstacles or reset cells to normal terrain

 3. **Keyboard Controls**:
-   - `SPACE`: Start the visualization
+   - `SPACE`: Start the visualization and run all three algorithms
-   - `R`: Clear the grid
+   - `R`: Reset the entire grid (clears start, end, obstacles, and statistics)
-   - `Q`: Select wall mode (Black)
+   - `Q`: Switch to Wall mode (Black obstacles with infinite cost)
-   - `W`: Select mud mode (Brown)
+   - `W`: Switch to Mud mode (Brown terrain with weight 3)
-   - `E`: Select water mode (Blue)
+   - `E`: Switch to Water mode (Blue terrain with weight 5)

 ### Workflow

-1. Launch the application
+1. Launch the application with `python joint_UI.py`
-2. Click to place your start point
+2. Click on the **center grid** to place your start point (orange)
-3. Click again to place your end point
+3. Click again to place your end point (turquoise)
+4. Select terrain mode using `Q` (walls), `W` (mud), or `E` (water)
-4. Draw obstacles by clicking and dragging
+5. Draw terrain by clicking and dragging on the center grid
-5. Press `SPACE` to run all three algorithms
+6. Press `SPACE` to run all three algorithms simultaneously
-6. Observe the differences in how each algorithm explores the grid
+7. Observe the differences in how each algorithm explores the grid across all three panels
-7. Check the statistics panel for performance metrics
+8. Compare the performance metrics displayed below each algorithm (Time, Expanded nodes, Path Length, Cost)
+9. Press `R` to reset and try different scenarios

 ## 📊 Understanding the Visualization